Current Advice on Parasite Control:

 - Selamectin: dogs and cats (monthly topical spot-on)

-- Spinosad: dogs (Monthly oral pill)
+- Spinosad: dogs and cats (Monthly oral pill)

 - Synthetic pyrethrins: dogs (various formulations including cyphenothrin, deltamethrin, flumethrin, and permethrin); some formulations are registered for use on cats (e.g. flumethrin) while others may be toxic to cats.